Skip to content

 The 💬 Comments tab in Workbench’s right panel is where per-segment annotations live.
 There are two sub-tabs:

-- ✅ Proofreading — read-only AI-generated proofreading feedback, keyed by the LLM that produced it.
+• ✅ Proofreading — AI-generated proofreading feedback, listed across the whole project and colour-coded by the LLM that produced it (read-only text; delete individually or all at once).

 Both are stored on the segment itself and persist in the .svproj file.
 Segment comments are exported to the final document as Word comments (yellow comment bubbles in the right margin of the exported .docx), with the range highlight covering exactly the words you anchored the comment to.
 Proofreading comments are review-only and don’t export.